awsdocs/aws-elemental-medialive-user-guide/doc_source/ms-smooth-output.md

 # Microsoft Smooth Output<a name="ms-smooth-output"></a>

 Microsoft Smooth output does not support passthrough of the SCTE\-35 messages, but does support instructions in the sparse track\.
-Therefore, the processing options that make sense are:
+The following table shows the valid processing options\.

 ****